 If you’ve never used Pinterest until now, then you did miss on lots of great opportunities.
 The social media content you get here, might not be found on the other social channels.
 You can use Pinterest to:

 The process is very simple and very intuitive for beginners.
-You just have to search for a keyword, such as blog:
+Just search for a keyword, such as blog and see the results:

 Then look in the search suggestions box for other keywords that are used for searches and get topic ideas and headlines that intrigue the user.
 Look at the most popular keyword suggestions, such as marketing (blog marketing), for beginners (blog for beginners), ideas (blog ideas), tips (blog tips) and so on.